eh-munna/Module-58-Simple-React-Firebase-Authentication/README.md

 - Activate sign in method from authentication for user
 - _ip address of local host is : 127.0.0.1_
 - if another error occurred related to domain then we have to authorize domains

+## 58-5 Display logged in user info, Sign out, toggle sign in, sign out

+### Display logged in user info

+- Logged user’s information will be saved in an object
+- We would save the user info on a state
+- Then will set the logged user on the state and access the data
+- Display them on UI using ternary or logical and conditional rendering : if there is any data

+### toggle sign in, sign out

+- if there is a user logged in then sign out button and not then sign in button